wesleimp/bump-version/README.md

 Download the pre-compiled binaries from the [OSS releases page](https://github.com/wesleimp/bump-version/releases) and copy them to the desired location.

-### deb and rpm packages

-Download the `.deb` or `.rpm` packages from the [OSS releases page](https://github.com/wesleimp/bump-version/releases) and install them with the appropriate tools.

 ### compiling from source

 If you just want to build from source, follow these steps: